 The reason for this post – as I already wrote one 3 years ago – is that there’s been a few changes since its beginnings in Shoreditch.
 And that old review is just not accurate anymore!

-Not only did they open three more restaurants since – in Islington, Camden and Westfield Stratford shopping centre – but the menu has also changed.
+Not only did they open more restaurants since, but the menu has also changed.
 My beloved Korean gochujang glaze (unquestionably the best sauce Bird has to offer and that I used to constantly praise) is sadly no longer gluten free.
-Bird, if you’re reading this, please please please make it gluten free again (but if not it’s ok I still love you)!!? ??
+Bird, if you’re reading this, please please please make it gluten free again (but if not it’s ok I still love you)!!?